Unable to Locate Complete Label Info

 Even when you consider the protein-boosting effect of the lentils, dried peas, and flaxseed meal, this looks like the profile of a kibble containing a significant amount of meat.

 Wild Calling!
-Rocky Mountain Medley is a meat-based dry dog food using a significant amount of various species as its main sources of animal protein, thus earning the brand 5 stars.
+Rocky Mountain Medley is a meat-based dry dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and when appropriate their fat-to-protein ratios.